haliphax/xthulu/CONTRIBUTING.md

 development.
 These instructions will assume that you are using [pyenv][], and have already installed and configured it on your system.

-If you are using [Dev Containers][], you may use the repository's configuration to create a new development container.
-Its `onCreateCommand` script will handle all of the steps detailed below.

 ### Create the environment

 ```shell